CronLog1c/InstaAutomation/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-**IntaAutomation** is a lightweight Python tool that allows you to **download Instagram videos** and **automatically re-upload them to any account**.
+**InstaAutomation** is a lightweight Python tool that allows you to **download Instagram videos** and **automatically re-upload them to any account**.
 Simply provide the URL of a post, and the script takes care of the rest.

 ---